 FAQs

-General Program Questions:
+General Program Questions

 We share in your excitement for the start of the program and appreciate your desire to be prepared.
-Please fulfill any prerequisites you may need before the start of the program in February 2023.
-In addition, continue with your daily practice and consider connecting with a teacher or Insight meditation community in your area to deepen your practice.
+Please fulfill any prerequisites you may need before December 31, 2024.
+In addition, continue with your daily meditation practice and consider connecting with a teacher or Insight meditation community in your area to deepen your practice.
 If you haven’t done so already, we encourage students to read Tara Brach’s Radical Acceptance and Jack Kornfield’s The Wise Heart.
-Parts of these books will be on the required reading list during the program.

 During the program, you will have:

-• Monthly mentorship call with six students and one highly qualified Mentor
+• Monthly mentorship call with six students and one highly qualified mentor

 • Monthly practice group with peers in the program